Aquarium Fish Compatibility Chart – Find Perfect Pals

 Choosing fish for a community tank needs thought about their biology and behavior.
 Aggressive or territorial fish can upset the tank’s peace.
 Local fish stores, books, and online forums offer great advice on fish species compatibility.

 Planning the tank’s population is also key.
 For example, a 20-gallon tank can have Neon Tetras, Harlequin Rasboras, Corydoras Catfish, and a Dwarf Gourami.
 These fish are known for getting along well.
 This careful planning ensures everyone has enough space and resources.
+If any fish exhibit aggressive tendencies, it may be necessary to separate fish to maintain a harmonious environment.

 Introducing new fish to the tank must be done carefully.
 Quarantining new fish for 2-4 weeks stops diseases from spreading.
 This keeps the whole tank healthy.